Configure player

 Additional types for encoding binary data, it specifies a base64 encoding, which transforms binary data into a character representation.
 Additionally, it has data structures to contain complex data, arrays-- I think everyone understands the concept of arrays-- and structs, which is their representation of a dictionary.
 Names are strings used for keys, and values may be of any type.
 Obviously, it's unordered.

 And the dictionary, each member of the dictionary is a member tag.
 That specifies a name-value pair.
-Your key are your names and your values are your ints.
+Your key are your names, and your values are your ints.
 And you see in a name, it doesn't specify a string.
 In XMLRPC, if you do not specify any data type, all data types are implicitly assumed to be string.

-But it's best, just like in Java, to specify your types, it's always best to specify exactly what type you have.
+But it's best, just like in Java, to specify your types.

+It's always best to specify exactly what type you have.
 This is the whole tamale of what an XMLRPC request looks like.
 You have a standard HTTP header specifying where it's going and what the path to the method on the server is.
 All XMLRPC requests are done via POST.

 And the content type is text, XML.
 Content length must be accurate, must be specified.
 And you have your XML header.
 The method call tag begins the body of the XML document where it specifies your method name.
 In this case, examples.getStateName.
 On the server side, you will be looking for this method.
 And the value is an int specifying 32.

 A fault is a method response, includes a fault and a value, and unlike the method response, it includes a dictionary with two values, a fault code, which is a numeric value, and a fault string, which is a descriptive term for what the error is.
-There are several common extensions in XML RPC that many servers implement.
+There are several common extensions in XMLRPC that many servers implement.

-System.multi-call is commonly implemented, and it allows you to include an array of dictionaries in the body of your payload that allows you to execute multiple methods in a single request response loop.
+System.multicall is commonly implemented, and it allows you to include an array of dictionaries in the body of your payload that allows you to execute multiple methods in a single request-response loop.
 And a few introspection methods are also commonly implemented by many servers.
 List methods, method signature, and method help.

-Other key features, because it, by default, goes over HTTP, it's very easy to go over HTTPS if your web server supports it.
-And also it has built-in support for HTTP user password authentication.
+Other key features, because it, by default, goes over HTTP, it's very easy to go over HTTPS if your web server supports it, and also it has built-in support for HTTP user password authentication.
 Likewise, since it's not encrypted, by default, standard HTTP user password authentication is more secure if you run it over HTTPS.
+At this point, I'd like to go to demo three to give you an example of XMLRPC and blogging.
+Let me quick fire up the server here.
+I'm going to show you a quick screen of what the application looks like, and then we'll dive in and take a quick look at the code.

 Blogging, by the way, is a very popular thing, popular use of XMLRPC.
 And in addition to other popular technologies like Jabber, it's also based on XMLRPC.
 So let me quick log in.
-First, if you want to take a look, using WoE XML node, I created a WoE component that demonstrates what the request is going to look like.
+First, if you want to take a look, using Woe XML node, I created a Woe component that demonstrates what the request is going to look like.
 And since I set the header content to type text XML, Internet Explorer receives this as an XML document and realizes, hey, this is in fact an XML document.

 I have a little handling built in to show how this works.
 Here is the structure.
 Here is the method that we're using.
 Get user blogs is a login function.
 It returns empty if there's no blogs for this user.
 And a temp app key is another parameter that I'm requiring.
 So let's go ahead and log in.

-The one thing that I've done that is not--well, two things that I've done.
+So just so that you can see it works, let's take a look at what the blog looks like.
+Rather than actually publishing a static HTML file, I cheated and just made a little direct action.
+But boy, am I happy to be here.
+I'm very happy to be here.
+So what is involved with this application?
+I made a little core framework wrapping the Apache XMLRPC jar files.
+The one thing that I've done that is not-- well, two things that I've done.
 The first thing that I did that was not standard or does not come with the Apache XMLRPC file is I wrote a little converter that converts NSDictionary's and NSArrays to vectors and hash tables and back and forth again.
-So that way, I don't need to modify the Apache code, and I can still use all of the native types that come with WebObjects and come from my EOs and EOF and just have to call one static method to do a conversion of my array.
+So that way, I don't need to modify the Apache code, and I can still use all of the native types that come with WebObjects and come from my EOs and EOF and just have to call one static method conversion of my array.
+And you can see here, depending on the various types that they are, instance of, I convert it one way, and then I convert it back another way.
+The second thing that I've done is I've wrapped...
+Hmm, what are you doing here?
+The second thing that I've done is I've wrapped...
+Well, it doesn't seem to be happy.

+Trust me, it worked perfectly in rehearsal.
+At this point, while this reboots, can we go back?
+I think, actually, you'd probably want to pay me not to sing.
 But at this point, I have one last wrap-up slide.
 Maybe if you have some time at the end of Q&A, I'll show some more demo later.
 I just wanted to summarize a few things about XMLRPC and compare it with SOAP in one more way.

-It really is a very simple protocol.
+that it really is a very simple protocol.
 It says to the remote server, go ahead and do this one function for me and give me back this one result.
-The spec for XMLRPC, if you go to userland, this is it.
+The spec for XMLRPC, if you go to user land, this is it.
 It's only about, let's see, six pages long.

-But if you were to go to the W3C and ask them, well, the simple, this is like in SOAP, is like the green in Greenland.
-Because if you print this out...
-It's like 50 pages long.
-And so I just wanted to point out that it's good for doing very limited tasks, but I think that that'll cover a lot of what people want.
+But if you were to go to the W3C and ask them, the simple this is like you know in soap is like the green in Greenland because if you you know print this out you know It's like 50 pages long.
+And so I just wanted to point out that it's good for doing very limited tasks, but I think that that will cover a lot of what people want.
 At this point, I think while the demo machine comes back to life slowly, we could probably take some Q&A.